peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Generates a CBOR object from a byte array.
 The byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

 The following example encodes a text string to a UTF-8 byte array, then uses the array to create a CBOR byte string object.
-It is not recommended to use  `Encoding.UTF8.GetBytes
-            `  in .NET, or the  `getBytes()
-            `  method in Java to do this.
-For instance,  `Encoding.UTF8 `  begins the encoded string with a byte-order mark, and  `getBytes() `  encodes text strings in an unspecified character encoding.
+It is not recommended to use  `Encoding.UTF8.GetBytes`  in .NET, or the  `getBytes()`  method in Java to do this.
+For instance,  `Encoding.UTF8`  begins the encoded string with a byte-order mark, and  `getBytes()`  encodes text strings in an unspecified character encoding.
 Both behaviors can be undesirable.
-Instead, use the  `DataUtilities.GetUtf8Bytes
-            `  method to convert text strings to UTF-8.
+Instead, use the  `DataUtilities.GetUtf8Bytes`  method to convert text strings to UTF-8.

     /* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes( textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);

+ .

  <b>Parameters:</b>

  * <i>bytes</i>: A byte array.
 Can be null.